-It is recommended that you use as little coaxial cable as you can.
-Using too much coaxial cable can result in as much as a 1/3 of the signal being lost.
-Less is more with coaxial cables.
-Also do not coil the coaxial cable as this can cause signal loss.
+Less is more with coaxial cables for indoor antennas.
+Also do not coil the coaxial cable as this can cause signal loss too.
 Instead let the cord lay uncoiled if possible.
 Again...less is more!

 Please remember that the additional coaxial cable needs to be AFTER the amplifier, between the amplifier and the TV for best performance!

-*Please note that in some locations an indoor antenna may possibly be able to support splitting to more than 1 TV.
-We suggest that you test this with your indoor antenna to see if it will work in your area.
+*Please note: in some locations an indoor antenna may be able to support using a splitter to split signals to multiple TVs.
+We suggest you test this with your indoor antenna to see if it will work in your area.
 Each time a signal is split to another TV the signal becomes weakened by 1/2.
-Historically the smaller indoor antennas are not always able to send signals to more than one TV in some locations where the signal strength will not support this.
-Testing at your specific location is suggested to see how the antenna will perform when connected to more than one TV.
+Historically, smaller indoor antennas are not able to send signals to more than one TV.
+It really depends on the signal strength from the broadcast tower.
+Contact us for more information.